Reiter Foothills Forest

 The Reiter Foothills Focus Group meetings are open for all to attend.
 These are a great way to hear firsthand about the progress at Reiter and to provide your input on recreation planning.
 This month's meeting will be an update on the work we are doing in the area.

-Reiter Foothills Forest Focus Group meetings are from 7 to 9 p.m. every fourth Wednesday of the month (except September, November, and December).
+Reiter Foothills Forest Focus Group meetings are from 7 to 9 p.m. every fourth Wednesday of the month.
 Meetings are held in the East Public Meeting Room in the Snohomish County Building, 3000 Rockefeller Ave., Everett.

 Volunteers: An integral part of reopening Reiter Foothills Forest